The purpose of this document

 Automated decision making

-In some areas, to improve the efficiency and effectiveness of services, the County Council uses automated decision-making processes, including profiling.
-When an automated decision is made about you that is significant (one that has a legal effect, or otherwise significantly affects you) you will be notified of this, together with your rights to challenge this decision.
+We may, in order to improve the efficiency and effectiveness of services, use automated decision-making processes, including profiling.
+If an automated decision is made about you that is significant (one that has a legal effect, or otherwise significantly affects you) you will be notified of this, together with your rights to challenge this decision.